ManticoreTechnologies/manticore-orderbook/DOCUMENTATION.md

    - Changelog with version history
 3. **Built the documentation site** which is available in `mkdocs-docs/site/`
 4. **Committed all documentation** to the Git repository
+5. **Corrected visualizer documentation** to reference the proper module path

 ## Accessing the Documentation